The Three Most-Visited Museums

 The Petit Palais is a magnificent building from 1900 that features artistic collections from the Antiquity to the 1920s.
 Discover it.

 The Musée Picasso in Paris houses the Spanish painter’s works of art from various periods and a large collection of sculptures.
 Read more about it.

 The Musée Grévin is a wax museum in Paris where visitors can see famous French and international celebrities made out of wax.
-Find useful information about it.

 The Musée des Egouts de Paris is located in the Parisian sewer system.
 Discover this bizarre museum and how the city's sewers work and their history.

 Opened in 1880, the Musée Carnavalet features different types of works of art that narrate the history of Paris from its foundation to the present day.

 The Musée Cognacq-Jay was opened in 1929 and features a small but varied collection of eighteenth century French art work.
 Discover it.

 The Musée des Arts Decoratifs in Paris features decorative arts and designs from the Middle Ages to the present day.
 Discover its collection.